mahler6/MethodsProject/README.md

 Remove from cart: creates an sql delete command to remove an item from shopping cart (Jessie)

-Checkout: should use the "Lower stock" function from Inventory to lower stock numbers, then uses an sql command to delete all items in the shopping cart
+Checkout: should use the "Lower stock" function from Inventory to lower stock numbers, then uses an sql command to delete all items in the shopping cart (Claire)

 NOTE: Add to cart should take into account the current stock of the item in the inventory, it would make no sense for it to allow you to purchase 5 of something if there are only 3 in stock, and this could cause issues